rocky-linux/documentation/docs/guides/backup/rsnapshot_backup.md

     ## Installing _rsnapshot_

-    All commands shown here are from the command-line on your server or workstation unless otherwise noted.
+    All commands shown here are called from the command-line on your server or workstation unless otherwise noted.

     ### Installing The EPEL repository